GoPlusLabs/GoPlusSecurityWiki/attack-vectors/replay-attack/README.md

 Some transaction -> `...` Icon -> Get Raw Tx Hex.

-Note: The result is in unserialised format(RLP encoded).
+Note: The result is in serialised format(RLP encoded).
 You need to convert it to human readable format with some tools like [https://flightwallet.github.io/decode-eth-tx/](https://flightwallet.github.io/decode-eth-tx/).

 ![](<../../.gitbook/assets/image (2).png>)